vaibhavkothari33/Full-Stack-Club/ReadMe.md

 # Code Create Conquer
 # Memory Game

 Welcome to the **Memory Game**, developed for the **Full Stack Club at Bennett University**.
-This interactive and visually appealing game was created to be showcased at the **Code Carnival event**.
+This interactive and visually appealing game was created to be showcased at the **Club Carnival event**.
 The game challenges players to test their memory by matching pairs of cards, making it both entertaining and educational.

 # Features